CihanHayta/JobApp/README.md

 - React: Used to build the user interface.

--Redux Toolkit: For global state management.
+- Redux Toolkit: For global state management.

--React Router DOM: To manage page navigation within the app.
+- React Router DOM: To manage page navigation within the app.

--React Toastify: To send notifications to the user.
+- React Toastify: To send notifications to the user.

--Axios: For making HTTP requests and handling data exchange.
+- Axios: For making HTTP requests and handling data exchange.

--Json-Server: For setting up a mock API to manage data.
+- Json-Server: For setting up a mock API to manage data.

--React Icons: To add icons to the UI.
+- React Icons: To add icons to the UI.